|

 miscomprehended by the Muslim world.

-Islamic mind, for which good is defined as what is good for Islam or good
+Islamic mind, good is defined as what is good for Islam or good

-for the Muslim community as a whole.
+for the Muslim community.
 Goodness as a concept apart from Islam

 does not exist, much less as a transcendent value which can be realized in